DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSliderBase/1 Configuration/tooltip/showMode.md

 ---
 ---
 ##### shortDescription
-Specifies when the widget shows a tooltip.
+Specifies when the UI component shows a tooltip.

 ---
 #include common-ref-enum with {